 Symptoms and Causes

-- A musty odor to the breath, skin or urine (caused by extra phenylalanine)
+- A musty odor to their breath, skin or urine.

 Diagnosis and Tests